 What percentage does a consignment shop take?

 30% to 50% is the typical commission rate for consignment stores.
 To sweeten the deal, many shops have special offers in place in which they pay out more for highly valuable pieces, or things that sell quickly.
-Although the commission is important to know, it’s just one factor to consider when you partner with a store.
+Although the commission rate is important to know, it’s just one of many factors to consider when you partner with a consignment shop.

 How much can you make at a consignment shop?